fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-marker.md

 {% embed_ftChart fusiontime-components-time-marker-1 %}

-To create repeatable time instance markers follw the stpes below:
+To create repeatable time instance markers, follow the steps given below:

 - Set the above attributes and the specify the following attribute:
   - Within the `timeMarker` object create the `repeat` object to define the frequency, at which the cyclic time marker will be repeated.